Alexanderer159/Landing-Page/README.md

 # Landing-Page
-First time making a Landing Page
+First time making a Landing Page (It does not have bootstrap nor js implemented)